motion/orbit/notes/next-nate.md

 Sep 12:

-- make dock apps float next to dock and not come from bottom:
-  - make them "flip" in a bit, centered
-  - keep dock open when they open
-  - move dock a bit right
-  - fix header not getting small enough *use new media query stuff*

 - fix some app stuff:
-  - startup time, no rebuild all node apps
+  - no rebuild all node apps
-  - fix graphql
   - improve startup build logic
   - show a window immediately on startup that shows status of builds
   - fix dev mode toggle regression